 3. Use student interests to plan

 The best way to ensure that your lesson plans for preschool kids are effective is to plan activities that your students are interested in.
 Choose themes that will pique the interest of the students in your class, and think about how their favourite activities might be incorporated into the theme as well.
+This approach not only engages them but also supports their development during this crucial period of a child's development.

 4. Lay-based approach